Offshore Wind (Online Course)

 This course is scheduled to take place over 3 live online sessions using virtual learning technology.

-- Key components of an offshore wind farm, and their evolution
+- Reviewing the key components of an offshore wind farm

 - The importance of the onshore components of an offshore wind farm